getporter/porter/docs/content/plugin-tutorial.md

 password   Password for installing the world.
 We recommend getting this from a secret store.   true
 ```

-Since the bundle needs a credential we will generate some for it using the combination of `porter
+Since the bundle needs a credential, let's generate it using `porter credentials` command.
-credentials create` and `porter credentials apply`.
-Edit the corresponding properties while
-removing the other credential source other than the `secret` type and use the value of `password`.
+First, run `porter credentials create <file-name>` to generate the template file.
+Then, edit the file to include required credentials and set the source for its value.
+Lastly, run `porter credentials apply <file-name>` to generate the credential set.

 ```console
 $ porter credentials create plugins-tutorial.json